mhretab/narrated.app/README.md

 - **Zod**: Type-safe environment validation and schema definition
 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.
 - **shadcn/ui**: A component library for building user interfaces with consistent design and functionality.
+- **better-auth**: A library for simplified and secure authentication.

 ## Features